 (a white man who does not appeciate dog whistle politics or stories such as yours).

-.
+I understand where he’s coming from—the same place that conservatives were coming from when they were angered by my piece a month ago exploring whether white people oppose Obama because he is black.
 I expect this kind of thing.
 Maybe I encourage it with my writing style for these pieces, which is factual reporting combined with a heavy dose of analysis (which is prettyclose to opinion).
 So I’m not mad at the man who sent the above message.
 We had an email conversation, although he probably ended up madder than when we started.

 Blacks vote for obama because they are inherently dumb.
 Look in the mirror and then read your own piece believing someone else wrote.
 Dumb, right?
 It is the best interest for you and others who still enslave the Black race for your own benefit that you keep them thinking of themselves as a lesser people.
 Whitey is the evil boogie man.You tell them, your dumb, uneducated because you were slaves, had to ride the back of the bus.
 Of course 95% of those you convince where never there.
 Today it is the Black race and Black so called leaders who are the RACIST of the 21st century.
 Educated Blacks go one of two ways .
 They get out of the ghetto and Ghetto thinking, become productive and asimilate into the general productive population, or like yourself, they prey on their own race as slave masters.

 I hate the N word, but you and your kind are that.

 I appreciate the overall subject of your article.
 I reject its conclusion; that it's right, or at least understandable that black voters will vote for black candidates simply because they are black, but it is wrong for white voters to vote for white candidates because they are white. … I don't know your race or background, but I can easily see your politics by the piece you wrote.
 Whoever you are, you have done a disservice to your profession with ignorant misstatements of historical fact, one-sided quotes and uncrticial thinking.
 You have perpetuated the false and illogical principle that it's okay for today's American blacks to view politics through race-colored glasses, but it's wrong for any other race to do the same.

-.
+It’s believed that people read and remember news/information that reinforces the beliefs they already have.
 But what about a balanced story like mine, which presents both sides of an emotional issue?
 It seems to me that some people can selectively read a single article and extract what they like or dislike, while simultaneously ignoring/debating the information that counters their preconceived notions.

 I try not to be that person.
 I find it healthy to assume that I'm wrong a good portion of the time.
 That way I can keep searching for truth.